-REPRODUCTIVE TOXICITY INFORMATION: There are no adequate and well-controlled studies of Loperamide Hydrochloride in pregnant women; however, Loperamide Hydrochloride may cause fetal harm when administered to a pregnant woman, based on animal data.
+REPRODUCTIVE TOXICITY INFORMATION: There are no adequate and well-controlled studies of Atenolol in pregnant women; however, Atenolol can cause fetal harm when administered to a pregnant woman.
 In the workplace, the risk to the fetus should be communicated and the appropriate action should be taken to prevent exposure in accordance with company policy and regulatory requirements.
-This product is rated by the FDA for therapeutic risk as Pregnancy Risk Category C (refer to Definition of Terms for full category definitions).
-Mutagenicity: Studies show Loperamide is not genotoxic..
+This product is rated by the FDA for therapeutic risk as Pregnancy Risk Category D (refer to Definition of Terms for full category definitions).